KKallidromitis/REST-API-for-TV-show-Recommendation/README.md

 [Example Link Deployed on GCP (username=FrostCat)](https://anirec.appspot.com/FrostCat)

-I have added some JS to display the results on my [github page](https://kkallidromitis.github.io/projects/ainime)
+I have added some JS to display the results on my [github page](https://kkallidromitis.github.io/projects/ainime) **Warning: My API response no longer works because the website closed their public API**

 The Jupyter Notebook includes data analytics as well as machine learning algorithms that recommend anime according to a scaled down version of the datset.
 [Source](https://www.kaggle.com/azathoth42/myanimelist)